Picander: Sammlung Erbaulicher Gedanken

-For a year from the start of Advent 1724 Picander had published spiritual poetry in weekly editions, which he collected in 1725 as Sammlung Erbaulicher Gedanken.
-This caught Bach's eye who started using Picander's poetry for his cantatas from 1725, and used poems from Picander's first collection in his St Matthew Passion.
+For a year from the start of Advent 1724, Picander had published spiritual poetry in weekly editions, which he collected in 1725 as Sammlung Erbaulicher Gedanken.
+This caught Bach's eye, and he started using Picander's poetry for his cantatas from 1725 and used poems from Picander's first collection in his St Matthew Passion.

 Ernst-Schertzhaffte und Satyrische Gedichte

 All volumes of Picander's Ernst-schertzhaffte und satyrische Gedichte (Leipzig, 1727–51) contain texts set to music by J. S. Bach, including those for the St Matthew Passion and an associated funeral music for Prince Leopold of Anhalt-Cöthen (Klagt, Kinder, klagt es aller Welt, BWV 244a).